godotengine/godot-docs/classes/class_particles2d.rst

 - void  **set_emit_timeout**  **(** :ref:`float<class_float>` value  **)**

+Sets the amount of seconds during which the emitter will spawn particles, after the specified seconds the emitter state will be set to non emitting, so calling :ref:`is_emitting<class_Particles2D_is_emitting>` will return false.
+If the timeout is 0 the emitter will spawn forever.

 .. _class_Particles2D_get_emit_timeout:

 - :ref:`float<class_float>`  **get_emit_timeout**  **(** **)** const

+Returns the amount of seconds during which the emitter will spawn particles

 .. _class_Particles2D_set_param:

 - void  **set_param**  **(** :ref:`int<class_int>` param, :ref:`float<class_float>` value  **)**

+Sets the value of the specified emitter parameter (see the constants secction for the list of parameters)

 .. _class_Particles2D_get_param:

 - :ref:`float<class_float>`  **get_param**  **(** :ref:`int<class_int>` param  **)** const

+Returns the value of the specified emitter parameter

 .. _class_Particles2D_set_randomness:

 - void  **set_randomness**  **(** :ref:`int<class_int>` param, :ref:`float<class_float>` value  **)**

+Sets the randomness value of the specified emitter parameter (see the constants secction for the list of parameters), 0 means no randomness, so every particle will have the parameters specified, 1 means that the parameter will be choosen at random, the closer the randomness value gets to 0 the more conservative the variation of the parameter will be.

 .. _class_Particles2D_get_randomness:

 - :ref:`float<class_float>`  **get_randomness**  **(** :ref:`int<class_int>` param  **)** const

+Returns the randomness value of the specified emitter parameter

 .. _class_Particles2D_set_texture:

 - :ref:`Texture<class_texture>`  **set_texture**  **(** :ref:`Object<class_object>` texture  **)**

+Sets the texture for each particle

 .. _class_Particles2D_get_texture:

 - :ref:`Texture<class_texture>`  **get_texture**  **(** **)** const

+Returns the texture for emitted particles

 .. _class_Particles2D_set_color:

 - void  **set_color**  **(** :ref:`Color<class_color>` color  **)**

+Set the tint color for each particle.

 .. _class_Particles2D_get_color:

 - :ref:`Color<class_color>`  **get_color**  **(** **)** const

+Returns the tint color for each particle.

 .. _class_Particles2D_set_color_ramp:

 - :ref:`ColorRamp<class_colorramp>`  **set_color_ramp**  **(** :ref:`Object<class_object>` color_ramp  **)**

+Sets the :ref:`ColorRamp<class_colorramp>` used to tint each particle.
+Particle will be tinted according to their lifetimes.

 .. _class_Particles2D_get_color_ramp:

 - :ref:`ColorRamp<class_colorramp>`  **get_color_ramp**  **(** **)** const

+Returns the :ref:`ColorRamp<class_colorramp>` used to tint each particle

 .. _class_Particles2D_set_emissor_offset:

 - void  **set_emissor_offset**  **(** :ref:`Vector2<class_vector2>` offset  **)**

+Sets the particle spawn origin position relative to the emitter center. for example if this value is set to (50, 50), the particle will spawn 50 units to the right and  50 units to the bottom of the emitter center.

 .. _class_Particles2D_get_emissor_offset:

 - :ref:`Vector2<class_vector2>`  **get_emissor_offset**  **(** **)** const

+Returns the particle spawn origin position relative to the emitter.

 .. _class_Particles2D_set_flip_h: